mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 risk starving the lower levels of resources, which can result in sstables accumulating on level 0 for as long as that compaction takes, which can be a very long time, and breaking our read amplification expectations.

-In theory each level requires an equal amount of processing resources: for tiered compaction, every piece of data that enters the system goes through one compaction for each level, and for leveled - through $f-1$.
+In theory, with a fixed compaction parameter each level requires an equal amount of processing resources: for tiered compaction, every piece of data that enters the system goes through one compaction for each level, and for leveled - through $f-1$.
 Because of this UCS reserves an equal number of compaction threads for each level, and assign tasks to the remainder of threads randomly.

 Make sure the number of compaction threads is greater than the number of expected levels to ensure compaction runs smoothly.

+TODO: Revisit this and related code, required resources are proportional to a level's WA; density sharding should make this much less of a problem.

 ## Differences with STCS and LCS